-A Bug-Out-Vehicle (BOV), is whatever mode of powered transportation that gets you from a bad, or soon-to-be bad place, to wherever you will do better.
+A Bug-Out-Vehicle (BOV), is whatever mode of powered transportation that gets you from a bad place, or soon-to-be bad place, to wherever you think you might do better.
 It really is that wide open of a consideration.
 If what you have will fill your need, then that is the right BOV for you.
-The trick is in accurately defining what you really will need.
+The trick is accurately defining what you really need.

 BOVs commonly described are:

 - 4 wheel drive trucks and SUVs

 - High-mileage cars & 2 wheel drive trucks with a good amount of storage

 - Motorcycles (consider a trailer if on-board storage is limited)